peteward44/node-fs-diff/README.md

 				maxRecurseDepth: 2,	// Maximum directory depth it will traverse
 				fileExtensions: [ ".png" ], // file extensions filter
 				skipDirectoryContentsOnAddRemove: false, // Default behaviour is when encountering a new folder, mark every file within as an added file.
 This changes that behaviour and only adds the directory to the change list
-				forceAddAll: false // forceAddAll treat manifest as empty and mark all existing files as added } );
+				forceAddAll: false, // forceAddAll treat manifest as empty and mark all existing files as added
+				relativePath: "/" //Will store all paths relatively to this instead of using absolute paths } );
 ```